simeononsecurity/simeononsecurity.ch/content/articles/how-to-properly-place-access-points-optimize-wireless-connectivity/index.en.md

 ## Conclusion

-In conclusion, the proper placement of access points is vital for achieving a robust and reliable wireless network.
+Wrapping up, the proper placement of access points is vital for achieving a robust and reliable wireless network.
 By understanding the different types of **wireless interference**, the various types of **wireless radios**, and following the guidelines for access point placement, you can optimize network performance, minimize dead zones, and ensure seamless connectivity.
 Whether you have a rectangle-style home or a multi-story building, careful planning and strategic placement of access points will lead to a better wireless experience for all users.

 Remember, establishing a strong and stable wireless network is not only essential for convenience but also for productivity and overall satisfaction.
 So take the time to plan your access point placement wisely, and enjoy a seamless wireless experience throughout your space.